GoldStar184/Xtreme-Wiki/Customization.md

 <br><br>
   - Unlock Prompt:
     - Whether a prompt saying what button to press in order to unlock will be shown.
+<br><br>
+  - Transparent lockscreen:
+    - This allows you to see the current animation of your flipper, instead of the lockscreen animation.
 <br>

 ------